Simon Wiesenthal Center: Rapid growth

 The archives of the center in Los Angeles have grown to a collection of about 50,000 volumes and non-print materials.

-Moreover, the archives incorporates photographs, diaries, letters, artifacts, artwork and rare books, which are available to researchers, students and the general public.
+Branches

 New York branch

 In 2005, the New York branch of the Museum of Tolerance opened to the public under the name New York Tolerance Center, providing tolerance training to police officers, prosecutors, schoolteachers and teenagers.
 In its first four years, over 10,000 people, mostly law enforcement officers, underwent tolerance training at the facility.
 In April 2016, the New York City Council stopped funding the Tolerance Center following the arrest of a former board member who has been accused of raising $20 million from a city correctional officers' union through kickbacks.
 The Center stated that the member had resigned from its board on June 15, and that it was unaware of any unethical or illegal activities regarding its donors.

 Jerusalem branch

 A branch museum in Jerusalem, expected to be completed in 2021, sparked protests from the city's Muslim population.
 The museum is being built on a thousand-year-old Muslim graveyard called the Mamilla Cemetery, much of which has already been paved over.
 The complaints were rejected by Israel's Supreme Court, leading to a demonstration by hundreds of people in November 2008.
 On November 19, 2008, a group of US Jewish and Muslim leaders sent a letter to the Wiesenthal Center urging it to halt the construction of the museum on the site.

 As of February 2010, the Museum of Tolerance's plan for construction has been fully approved by Israeli courts and is proceeding at the compound of Mamilla Cemetery.
 The courts ruled that the compound had been neglected as a spiritual site by the Muslim community, in effect not functioning as a cemetery for decades (while simultaneously used for other purposes), and was thus mundra, i.e. abandoned, under Muslim laws.